AwkwardTurtle42/AwkwardTurtle42.github.io/Callings/Alchemist.md

  * **Dungeon Delicatessen:** You always know the best way to break down and prepare any creature for the safest and tastiest dining experience.
 When you cook and eat a monster organ temporarily gain a lessened version of an associated trait or ability.
 Lasts until you eat your next meal.
  * **Fine Palate:** You are (optionally) immune to the effects of anything you imbibe, and can identify all ingredients it contains.
  * **Homebrewer:** You can brew alcoholic beverages with mild potion effects.
 Beverage recipes require only one component plus a fermentable (grain, fruit, sugar, etc.).
- * **Topical Treatment:** You can produce potions that are applied in ways other than drinking, such as breathable fumes, topical ointments, or smeared onto weapons.
+ * **Complex Compounding:** You can produce non-liquid potions that take the form of solids or gasses.